cammarasana123/FT/Images_ID/README.md

 # Training and test images

-We provide the ID of the images used for both the training and the test data set.
+We provide the ID of the images used respectively for the training and the test data set.

 The training data set is composed of more than **200K** elements per each model.
 In fact, the data set has been built from the listed images, generating the related 3D blocks according to [1].